Costco Wholesale Co. (NASDAQ:COST) Shares Sold by RSM US Wealth Management LLC

-RSM US Wealth Management LLC lowered its position in Costco Wholesale Co.
-(NASDAQ:COST) by 6.2% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 1,419 shares of the retailer’s stock after selling 94 shares during the quarter.
-RSM US Wealth Management LLC’s holdings in Costco Wholesale were worth $504,000 as of its most recent filing with the Securities and Exchange Commission.
+RSM US Wealth Management LLC lessened its stake in Costco Wholesale Co.
+(NASDAQ:COST) by 6.2% during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 1,419 shares of the retailer’s stock after selling 94 shares during the period.
+RSM US Wealth Management LLC’s holdings in Costco Wholesale were worth $504,000 as of its most recent SEC filing.

-Other large investors have also recently made changes to their positions in the company.
-Intersect Capital LLC raised its holdings in shares of Costco Wholesale by 7.1% during the 3rd quarter.
-Intersect Capital LLC now owns 5,226 shares of the retailer’s stock valued at $1,855,000 after purchasing an additional 346 shares in the last quarter.
-Cumberland Partners Ltd boosted its holdings in shares of Costco Wholesale by 1.9% in the third quarter.
-Cumberland Partners Ltd now owns 70,354 shares of the retailer’s stock valued at $24,976,000 after buying an additional 1,311 shares during the period.
-Schwarz Dygos Wheeler Investment Advisors LLC boosted its holdings in shares of Costco Wholesale by 1.3% in the third quarter.
-Schwarz Dygos Wheeler Investment Advisors LLC now owns 8,497 shares of the retailer’s stock valued at $3,016,000 after buying an additional 105 shares during the period.
-GWM Advisors LLC boosted its holdings in shares of Costco Wholesale by 39.4% in the third quarter.
-GWM Advisors LLC now owns 22,908 shares of the retailer’s stock valued at $8,132,000 after buying an additional 6,469 shares during the period.
-Finally, Putnam FL Investment Management Co. lifted its stake in Costco Wholesale by 1.5% in the third quarter.
-Putnam FL Investment Management Co. now owns 70,072 shares of the retailer’s stock valued at $24,876,000 after acquiring an additional 1,050 shares during the last quarter.
-Institutional investors own 68.20% of the company’s stock.
+A number of other hedge funds also recently modified their holdings of the stock.
+Rock Creek Group LP increased its position in Costco Wholesale by 13.0% during the 3rd quarter.
+Rock Creek Group LP now owns 1,190 shares of the retailer’s stock worth $422,000 after purchasing an additional 137 shares during the period.
+O Shares Investment Advisers LLC purchased a new stake in Costco Wholesale in the 2nd quarter valued at approximately $4,418,000.
+North Star Investment Management Corp. lifted its stake in Costco Wholesale by 2.0% in the 3rd quarter.
+North Star Investment Management Corp. now owns 9,567 shares of the retailer’s stock valued at $3,396,000 after buying an additional 188 shares in the last quarter.
+Ascension Asset Management LLC purchased a new stake in Costco Wholesale in the 3rd quarter valued at approximately $1,977,000.
+Finally, Oak Grove Capital LLC lifted its stake in Costco Wholesale by 155.9% in the 2nd quarter.
+Oak Grove Capital LLC now owns 36,045 shares of the retailer’s stock valued at $10,929,000 after buying an additional 21,958 shares in the last quarter.
+Hedge funds and other institutional investors own 68.20% of the company’s stock.

+COST has been the topic of a number of recent research reports.
+Cowen upped their target price on Costco Wholesale from $370.00 to $410.00 in a research note on Wednesday, September 2nd.
+Barclays upgraded Costco Wholesale from an “equal weight” rating to an “overweight” rating and set a $400.00 price target for the company in a report on Tuesday, October 6th.
+BMO Capital Markets boosted their price target on Costco Wholesale from $340.00 to $385.00 and gave the company an “outperform” rating in a report on Friday, September 25th.
+Credit Suisse Group boosted their price target on Costco Wholesale from $328.00 to $370.00 and gave the company a “neutral” rating in a report on Tuesday, October 6th.
+Finally, DA Davidson assumed coverage on Costco Wholesale in a report on Friday, August 14th.
+They issued a “neutral” rating and a $363.00 price target for the company.
+Eleven investment analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the stock.
+Costco Wholesale has an average rating of “Buy” and an average price target of $373.00.

+Costco Wholesale (NASDAQ:COST) last released its quarterly earnings results on Thursday, September 24th.
+The retailer reported $3.13 earnings per share for the quarter, beating analysts’ consensus estimates of $2.85 by $0.28.
+Costco Wholesale had a net margin of 2.40% and a return on equity of 22.71%.
+The business had revenue of $52.28 billion for the quarter, compared to the consensus estimate of $52.03 billion.
+During the same quarter last year, the firm earned $2.69 EPS.
+Costco Wholesale’s revenue for the quarter was up 10.1% on a year-over-year basis.
+Equities analysts forecast that Costco Wholesale Co. will post 9.62 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, November 13th.
-Investors of record on Friday, October 30th will be paid a dividend of $0.70 per share.
-This represents a $2.80 annualized dividend and a yield of 0.73%.
-The ex-dividend date is Thursday, October 29th.
+The company also recently declared a quarterly dividend, which will be paid on Friday, November 13th.
+Shareholders of record on Friday, October 30th will be given a $0.70 dividend.
+The ex-dividend date of this dividend is Thursday, October 29th.
+This represents a $2.80 dividend on an annualized basis and a yield of 0.73%.
 Costco Wholesale’s dividend payout ratio (DPR) is presently 31.64%.

-In related news, Director Susan L. Decker sold 1,250 shares of Costco Wholesale stock in a transaction that occurred on Thursday, August 13th.
-The stock was sold at an average price of $335.84, for a total transaction of $419,800.00.
-Following the sale, the director now owns 25,497 shares of the company’s stock, valued at approximately $8,562,912.48.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO Richard A. Galanti sold 1,754 shares of Costco Wholesale stock in a transaction that occurred on Friday, August 21st.
-The stock was sold at an average price of $345.00, for a total value of $605,130.00.
-Following the completion of the sale, the chief financial officer now directly owns 18,983 shares in the company, valued at approximately $6,549,135.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 11,804 shares of company stock worth $4,089,387 in the last three months.
-0.22% of the stock is owned by corporate insiders.

-A number of analysts have commented on the stock.
-Oppenheimer increased their price target on shares of Costco Wholesale from $380.00 to $400.00 and gave the company an “outperform” rating in a research note on Thursday, September 3rd.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of Costco Wholesale from $305.00 to $310.00 and gave the company a “hold” rating in a research note on Thursday, October 8th.
-They noted that the move was a valuation call.
-Telsey Advisory Group increased their price target on shares of Costco Wholesale from $385.00 to $390.00 and gave the company an “outperform” rating in a research note on Friday, September 25th.
-Citigroup increased their price objective on shares of Costco Wholesale from $345.00 to $365.00 and gave the company a “neutral” rating in a research report on Thursday, September 3rd.
-Finally, Stifel Nicolaus increased their price objective on shares of Costco Wholesale from $360.00 to $375.00 and gave the company a “buy” rating in a research report on Thursday, September 3rd.
-Eleven research analysts have rated the stock with a hold rating and twenty have given a buy rating to the company.
-The stock has a consensus rating of “Buy” and an average target price of $373.00.

 Costco Wholesale Corporation, together with its subsidiaries, engages in the operation of membership warehouses in the United States, Puerto Rico, Canada, the United Kingdom, Mexico, Japan, Korea, Australia, Spain, France, Iceland, China, and Taiwan.
 It offers branded and private-label products in a range of merchandise categories.